Coronavirus (Covid-19) information for students

 For general questions about your stay in Sweden, how the University is dealing with the situation, or for any other question, you are most welcome to turn to the International Desk via email, studentreception [at] lu [dot] se.
 For current opening hours and phone hours, see the International Desk webpage.

-The Academic Support Centre have compiled a number of tips to facilitate remote learning.
+The Academic Support Centre have compiled a number of tips to facilitate digital learning.

 The Student Chaplaincy